 Find out more about TreeVitalize requirements, forms and tree care guidelines.

-- Between 10 and 100 trees will be planted at your location, based on your group’s request, capacity and level of experience.
+- From 10 to 100 trees planted at your location, based on your group’s request, capacity and level of experience.
 The number, species and type of trees awarded will be determined by TreeVitalize.

-- Your group will receive priority enrollment for Tree Tenders training offered at various locations.
+- Priority enrollment for Tree Tenders training offered at various locations.

 The interactive mapping application showcases the Western Pennsylvania Conservancy’s work throughout the region including where TreeVitalize tree plantings have taken place.
 The tool will generate a custom map that displays different projects on map layers.

 Look for the "TreeVitalize" layer to see where TreeVitalize trees have been planted to date.
 For assistance with the application, please see the help guide.

 Trees are good for business.

 Shaded business district = 11% increase in business. -Center for Urban Horticulture, University of Washington

 Trees outside hospital windows = almost 1 full day less recovery time and fewer pain killers for patients. -Center for Health Systems and Design, Texas A&M University